-Full-time faculty are eligible to participate in the Renton Technical College Credit Incentive Program.
-Eligible employees may elect to receive a five hundred dollar (\$500) credit incentive for completion of three (3) authorized credits or 30 clock hours taken between July 1 and June 30 of the contract year.
+Full-time and Associate faculty are eligible to participate in the Renton Technical College Credit and Learning Incentive Program.
+Eligible employees may elect to receive a five six hundred dollar (\$500600) credit incentive for completion of three (3) authorized credits or 30 clock hours taken between July 1 and June 30 of the contract year.
 Authorized credits are any credits recognized by the College and include the following:

-- 1. Three (3) quarter credit hours from an accredited college or university, and a 2.0, C or pass if taking pass/fail option, recorded on a transcript and received by Human Resources no later than June 30 for the prior year; - 2.
-Three (3) quarter credit hours from the Staff Development course offerings of Renton Technical College which are presented for college or university credit, recorded on a transcript and received by Human Resources no later than June 30 for the prior year; - 3.
+- Three (3) quarter credit hours from an accredited college or university, and a 2.0, C or pass if taking pass/fail option, recorded on a transcript and received by Human Resources no later than June 30 for the prior year; - Three (3) quarter credit hours from the Staff DevelopmentCenter for Innovative Teaching & Learning course offerings of Renton Technical College which are presented for college or university credit, recorded on a transcript and received by Human Resources no later than June 30 for the prior year; - 3.
 Thirty (30) clock hours of approved continuing education credits. - 4.
 Thirty (30) clock hours of locally approved in-service, if such in-service is qualified and approved by the College.

-Eligible employees may utilize any combination of offerings under subparagraphs A through D above (e.g., two college/university quarter credit hours plus ten clock hours of approved continuing education) to satisfy the requirements of this program.
+Courses or clock hours that 1) occurred during paid work time; 2) for which a stipend was received or 3) paid for by the College will not qualify under the credit incentive program.
+Eligible employees may utilize any combination of offerings under subparagraphs A-1 through D-4 above (e.g., two college/university quarter credit hours plus ten clock hours of approved continuing education) to satisfy the requirements of this program.